Fooled by Randomness

 - We retain the bias of thinking that the purchase of an object will bring long-lasting happiness (it won’t).

 - That a setback will cause severe and prolonged distress (it won’t, either).

 🖇 Related to Stumbling On Happiness and the idea that “we compare with the past instead of with the available”.

-The opportunity cost of missing a "new new thing" like the airplane and the automobile is minuscule compared to the toxicity of all the garbage one has to go through to get to these jewels (assuming these have brought some improvement to our lives, which I frequently doubt)
+The opportunity cost of missing a “truly new thing” like the airplane and the automobile is minuscule compared to the toxicity of all the garbage one has to go through to get to these jewels (assuming these have brought some improvement to our lives, which I frequently doubt).

 Mathematics is principally a tool to meditate, rather than to compute.

-It is a fact that "true" mathematicians do not like Monte Carlo methods.
-They believe that they rob us of the finesse and elegance of mathematics.
-They call it "brute force."
+It is a fact that “true” mathematicians do not like Monte Carlo methods.
+They call it “brute force.”

 I am not a “native” mathematician, that is, I am someone who does not speak mathematics as a native language, but someone who speaks it with a trace of a foreign accent.